maxmurdoch/flock/src/pages/index.md

   title: How Flock Cover works
 stopWorrying:
   description: >-
-    Flock Cover gives you tailored coverage, down to the exact hour you need it for.
+    Flock Cover provides tailored coverage that's as individual as your flight.
+    At the best price.
   reasons:
     - text: >-
         Flock’s pricing is risk-dependent.
 So the safer you fly, the less you pay.
 It’s as simple as that.
       title: Fairer pricing
-      icon: images/uploads/shield.svg
     - text: >-
         Pay for drone insurance only when you fly.
 Get covered for as little as one hour, or up to a day.
 You decide.
       title: Short-term insurance
-      icon: images/uploads/money.svg
     - text: >-
         Build your insurance from the ground up so you only pay for the cover you need.
       title: Total transparency
-      icon: images/uploads/magnifying-glass.svg
   title: 'The smarter new way to insure your drone. '
 kindOfPilot:
   description: Chances are we can provide insurance tailored specifically to you.